Sonny-Maz/Tableau-Citi-Bike-Analytics/README.md

 # Tableau - Citi Bike Analytics

-This project studies how COVID-19 impacked Citi-Bike in New York.
+This project studies how COVID-19 impacted Citi-Bike in New York.
 Here is a limk to Tableau online: https://public.tableau.com/app/profile/sonny5205/viz/Tableauchallenge_16165983401890/Story1

 ![first](Images/1.png)